jrburke/adapt-pkg-main/README.md

 Ideally, your project is set up like so:

 * index.html
-* app.js (the script that has the loader config
+* app.js (the script that has the loader config)
-* app/
+* app/ (app-specific modules go in here)
   * main.js (the main app module)
 * my_packages/ (holds third party module packages)

-The `my_packages` directory might be called `bower_components` or `node_modules` or something else.
+The `my_packages` directory might be called `bower_components` or `node_modules` or something else in your project.
 The main point is that a package manager handles installations into that folder.

 The app.js would look like this: